 Patience Is Key

 It’s very important to harvest at the right time and to remember that patience is the key here.
-If you harvest too early, it could mean that your buds have not had time to reach its peak potential.
+If you harvest too early, it could mean that your buds have not had time to reach their peak potential.
 The longer you wait to harvest, the effects of the bud will move from a speedy energetic high to a more relaxed and narcotic high.

 Increasing The Size Of Your Container